-If the complainant wishes to proceed with Informal Resolution, the Title IX coordinator will ascertain the name of the respondent, and the date, location, and nature of the alleged sexual misconduct, and, within two business days, will schedule an individual intake meeting with the respondent in order to provide to him or her with a general understanding of the policy.
-Informal Resolution provides an opportunity for the complainant to confront the respondent in the presence of, and facilitated by, a presiding officer, and to communicate his or her feelings and perceptions regarding the incident, the impact of the incident, and his or her wishes and expectations regarding protection in the future.
+If the complainant wishes to proceed with Informal Resolution, the Title IX coordinator will ascertain the name of the respondent, and the date, location, and nature of the alleged sexual misconduct, and, within two business days, will schedule an individual intake meeting with the respondent in order to provide them with a general understanding of the policy.

+Informal Resolution provides an opportunity for the complainant to confront the respondent in the presence of, and facilitated by, a presiding officer, and to communicate their feelings and perceptions regarding the incident, the impact of the incident, and their wishes and expectations regarding protection in the future.
 The respondent will have an opportunity to respond.
 The respondent is expected to attend this meeting and participate in the Institute's investigation.